catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

   $ swift post con0
   $ swift post -r '.r:*,.rlistings' con0

-To confirm the ACL settings, or any of the other metadata settings that follow run the following command:
+To confirm the ACL settings, or any other metadata settings that follow you can run the following command:

 .. code-block:: bash